Jamiat Ulema-e-Pakistan

-Jamiat Ulema-e-Pakistan (JUP) (جميعت علماءِ پاکستان) is a Islamist political party in Pakistan.
+Jamiat Ulema-e-Pakistan (JUP) (جميعت علماءِ پاکستان) is an Islamist political party in Pakistan.
 It was founded in 1948 by leaders of All India Sunni Conference.
-JUP exercised considerable political influence in Pakistani politics during 1970s to 2003.
-Its students' wing Anjuman Talaba-e-Islam has a considerable following in Sunni institutions across the country.
-The Party is considered a moderate force in the country.
+The JUP exercised considerable political influence in Pakistani politics during the 1970s to 2003.
+Its students' wing Anjuman Talaba-e-Islam has a following in Sunni institutions across the country.
+The party is considered a moderate force in the country.

 History

-It was established on 28 March 1948 in Multan, Pakistan by the leaders of All India Sunni Conference to present Sunni Sufi representation in Islamic Republic of Pakistan.It had major support base in Sindh and Punjab.
+It was established on 28 March 1948 in Multan by the leaders of All India Sunni Conference to present Sunni Sufi representation in the Islamic Republic of Pakistan.
+It had a major support base in Sindh and Punjab.

 JUP supported Ayub Khan's regime during the 1965 presidential elections on the promises of getting a Shariah-based Pakistan.